eralmas7/g4gAll/README.txt

 You can find the output as `G4G_<chunk number>.html` and `G4G_<chunk number>.pdf` in the same directory.

 ### Disclaimer: This is strictly for educational purpose only.
+### Mostly issues if any then you would need to drop down the default value of maxCount defined in method downloadAll according to your system capacity.